Land Surveying – what is it and why is it important?

 Why you must use a licensed surveyor

-Licensed surveyors are registered by the Surveyors Registration Board of Victoria (SRBV)
+In Victoria, licensed surveyors are registered by the Surveyors Registration Board of Victoria (SRBV).
+Each state and territory has its own governing body.

 The SRBV is a statutory body responsible for establishing and maintaining the competency and educational standards for licensed surveyors, maintaining a register of licensed surveyors and managing disciplinary procedures.